PyJaipur/100DaysOfCode/gauravrock/README.md

 - #day17 worked with PMF functions using scipy library ad plotted the probability function.
 And learned to generate fake-data using descriptive statistics.
 ## Day - -18 : Jan 18th 2019
 - Learned the Gaussian distribution and why normal distribution is called the Gaussian distribution.
+## Day - -19 : Jan 19th 2019
+- Learned the basics of cumulative probability and how to calculate the Gaussian value using the Normal curve table.
+And, also understand the basics difference between standard normal distribution and normal distribution.